erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/2-rootguide-en.md

 ```

 ### Reboot into Android
+> If it doesn't, boot into stock recovery and perform a **factory reset** there
 ```cmd
 adb reboot
 ```

+### Set up your Android
+- Just setup your Android as usual, connect to Wi-Fi etc

 ### Finishing setup
+- Download and install [Magisk app](https://github.com/topjohnwu/Magisk/releases/latest) on the tablet
 - Open the **Magisk** app again.
 - Follow the instructions on the screen, and your device should reboot after a few seconds.